r1chardj0n3s/parse/README.rst

 - 1.8.4 Add LICENSE file at request of packagers.
   Correct handling of AM/PM to follow most common interpretation.
+  Correct parsing of hexadecimal that looks like a binary prefix.
 - 1.8.3 Add regex_group_count to with_pattern() decorator to support
   user-defined types that contain brackets/parenthesis (thanks Jens Engel)
 - 1.8.2 add documentation for including braces in format string